elisdnru/site/README.md

 Open `http://localhost` in your browser.

-In the end stop the project:
+After all stop the project:

 ```
 make down